tokiedokie/eprconv/README.md

 eprconv converts Bruker's binary file into text one

-[EasySpin](https://easyspin.org/) has similar feature, but they need to use MATLAB which is not free/open source, so I create this software
+[EasySpin](https://easyspin.org/) has similar features, but it needs to use MATLAB which is not free/open source, so I create this software

 This is still unstable